env0-labs/env0.terminal/docs/env0.terminal_REFERENCE.md

 ---

+## Test Philosophy & Hostile Cases

+- All critical and contractually required edge cases are covered by tests.
+- *Psychotic/hostile* edge-case tests (those requiring code injection, abuse, or “how would anyone do this” input) are commented out, preserved, and annotated in the test suite, with a rationale.
+- **Milestone closure is based on contract/REFERENCE.md compliance**—hostile tests that exceed contract are NOT blockers.
+- Tests are *never deleted*—all commented cases are preserved for future review.
+- See also: [Contracts.md](Contracts.md) for details on testing contract and test commenting policy.

+---

+## Known Gaps & Deviations

+These are **not bugs**—they are known, accepted deviations from “real Linux” or theoretical maximum security, and do not block milestone closure:

+- **Absolute path handling** is not fully POSIX-complete (e.g., complex path collapse or odd symlinks are not supported).
+This is *out of scope* for 1A/1B.
+- **No session persistence**: Every run is a fresh start by design.
+- **No multi-user support**: Only single-user per device (for Milestone 1).
+- **No advanced shell features** (pipes, chaining, environment variables, wildcards, etc.): Strictly not supported unless called out below.
+- **Psychotic/hostile tests** that would require kernel-level simulation, code injection, or violate the narrative game frame are not in scope and do not block milestone status.

+---

 ## Project Laws (Non-Negotiables)

 1. **There is no "local login" authentication.**
     - The initial prompt after boot is *not* a login; it is simply a username (and password, if desired) assignment.
     - **No validation, no lookup, no security boundary.**
     - The entered username is used solely for the prompt and flavor; the password is flavor only (may be stored for future use but is not checked).
     - There is never any way for a user to "fail" to log in locally.
 2. **All device authentication/validation only applies to SSH/network logins.**
 3. **Separation of concerns:**
     - Each major component (TerminalStateManager, NetworkManager, FilesystemManager, LoginHandler, CommandHandler, DeviceInfo) must not duplicate logic or state.
     - Data flows only through *clear interfaces*—never direct cross-class mutation.
 4. **Prompt construction must always reflect the current session context** (see [Prompt Construction](#prompt-construction)).
 5. **This document overrides all other design notes, past chats, or legacy behaviors.**